l-ra/openeet/shell/README.md

 `send-req.sh signed-soap.xml`

+After sending you shoul see API response on the output containing FIK.

 The scripts hard code certificates/keys used for signing for now.
 The original message and keys/certificate are published on http://etrzby.cz